What’s the Wildlife Center of Virginia?

 What’s the annual budget for the Center?

-About $1 million.
+More than $2 million.
 The great bulk of those funds are provided by generous, caring individuals.